ngjunsiang/laymansguide/season9/issue111/issue111.md

 [**Previously:**](https://buttondown.email/laymansguide/archive/) Filesystem journals are a record of changes made to the disk, so as to enable those changes to be rolled back, or to be completed properly in case of sudden interruption.

-Okay, thats enough of a look at the nitty-gritty of moving data around.
+Okay, that’s enough of a look at the nitty-gritty of moving data around.
 In this issue, let’s turn our attention to the file table, where interesting things happen as well.

 ## What happens when we copy a file?